 The cut flower trade is now a major industry in both developing and developed countries, with global trade estimated to be worth more than $100 billion a year.

 The industry is becoming increasingly important to the economies of developing counties, bringing in vital foreign exchange for investment in economic development.
 Most flowers are produced on commercial farms and provide employment opportunities and improved livelihoods for millions of workers.
-Colombia’s flower exports, for example, generates an income for around 800,000 people while Kenya’s flower industry provides vital income for up to two million people and is the country’s second largest agricultural foreign exchange earner (after tea) at more than $500 million a year.
+Kenya’s flower industry provides vital income for up to two million people and is the country’s second largest agricultural foreign exchange earner (after tea) at more than $500 million a year.

 The flower industry employs a largely female workforce of poor, less educated and therefore vulnerable workers.
 It has long had a reputation for poor working conditions including low pay, over-crowded housing and repression of trade unions.
 Over the past years, conditions have vastly improved for workers in many countries, but there are still challenges.

 Fairtrade aims to protect and benefit workers on flowers farms by working with certified farms to ensure decent working conditions for their employees and protecting workers’ rights.
 These rights encompass economic, environmental and social dimensions of working conditions but also aim to amplify and strengthen the voice and choices of workers’ themselves.
-A recent study by Fairtrade International with three certified flower plantations in Ecuador, provides useful insight into how workers view their own empowerment and how Fairtrade can support their goals
+A study by Fairtrade International with three certified flower plantations in Ecuador, provides useful insight into how workers view their own empowerment and how Fairtrade can support their goals.
+Read the study on flower plantations in Ecuador – pdf

 Find out where to buy Fairtrade flowers